Last update: 11/02/2015

 Complete list of instructors of CMC Taijiquan here: Teachers with permission to teach.

 Many of these International and National officials have dedicated their lives to the promotion of Taijiquan and are involved in many of the Taijiquan forms, push hands, and San shou competition events.
-They are masters and experts in both Traditional and Modern Taijiquan: form and function.
+They are masters and experts Traditional, Modern Taijiquan, or both.
+Experts of form and function.

 A brief list of some masters and experts that teach Yang Taijiquan that we recommend.
 You may also find a more complete list with Yang family at: